Book Biennial starts in SP after pause in the pandemic; see 20 highlights of the schedule - 01/07/2022 - Tours

 Indigenous Literature and Its Knowledge

-The indigenous literary production is investigated in the conversation between the writers Cristino Wapichana and Kaká Werá.
+Indigenous literary production is investigated in the conversation between writers Cristino Wapichana and Kaká Werá.
 At the Cultural Arena, at 10 am.

 craft beer